The Best Cafes and Libraries in London for Studying

 If you need more resources and a quiet place to study, London has a wealth of libraries at your disposal.
 If you are inspired by books or beautiful buildings, there’s a library to suit you.
 Here are our five favourite libraries for studying in London:

-British Library
+6. British Library

 With over 150 million items, the British Library makes a great study space.
-Here you will find one of the world’s greatest book collections and many historic items such as the Magna Carta.
-There’s plenty of space in this library, with four floors and a capacity of 1,200, so there’ll be no fighting for a study space and you’re sure to find a quiet corner if that’s what you need.
+Here, you will find one of the world’s greatest book collections and many historic items, such as the Magna Carta.
+There’s plenty of space in this library, with four floors and a capacity of 1,200, so there’ll be no fighting for a study space, and you’re sure to find a quiet corner if that’s what you need.

-With free Wi-Fi, lots of different study areas, and cafes on-site, you can easily spend all day studying here.
+It’s just a 20-minute walk from urbanest St Pancras, and with free Wi-Fi, lots of different study areas, and cafes on-site, you can easily spend all day studying here.
 The library is free to enter, but you do have to apply for a reader pass.
 To do this you just need to demonstrate why you’re using the library.

-An additional note, water bottles, and bags must be dropped off at the cloakroom and you’re only allowed pencils for writing.
+An additional note: water bottles and bags must be dropped off at the cloakroom, and you’re only allowed pencils for writing.

-Victoria and Albert
+7. Victoria and Albert

-This is a beautiful library to study in and it’s free to become a member.
+This is a beautiful library to study in, and it’s free to become a member.
 Although it is a popular location and does attract tourists, it manages to stay quiet.
 If you need to seriously concentrate on your work, this is a great spot to study.

-Barbican Library
+8. Barbican Library

 Found on the second floor of the Barbican Centre, this library is split into two levels.
 There are historical books and a study area on the upper floor, and a music zone on the lower.
+Just a few minutes away from Moorgate station, it’s a quick trip for those staying at urbanest City, but the Barbican is one of the must-visit spots for everyone staying in London.

-The BFI Reuben Library
+9. The BFI Reuben Library

 Being part of the BFI, there’s a vast collection of film and television resources, including digitalised materials from the National Archives.
-But even if your subject isn’t in this niche, the Reuben library still makes a great choice for studying.
+But even if your subject isn’t in this niche, the Reuben Library still makes a great choice for studying.

 Study Spaces in London